jaredgei/jaredgeili.ch/readme.md

-# The Stall Wall - the most private chatroom.
+# Personal website
-This is a chatroom that only allows one person in a time, reminiscent of writing on a bathroom stall.
-This app uses express, graphql, and react.
-Live version visible at [thestallwall.com](http://thestallwall.com/).
+This is the source for my personal website, visible at [jaredgeili.ch](http://jaredgeili.ch/).

 ### Dev